shibainurou/SublimeAizuOnlineJudge/README_en.md

 **Submit**

-If you get the problem_id from the name of the file, you use the "AizuOnlineJudge: Submit".
+If you get the problem_id from the name of the file, you use the `AizuOnlineJudge: Submit`.

-If you get the problem_id from the input panel, you use the "AizuOnlineJudge: Submit for Prompt".
+If you get the problem_id from the input panel, you use the `AizuOnlineJudge: Submit for Prompt`.

 **Create file**

 Template file is into `Packages\SublimeAizuOnlineJudge\template`.

+Open a new file using a template. `AizuOnlineJudge: Create File`